 Goshen College students have numerous opportunities to study Marine Biology in the Florida Keys, including participation in an annual course, marine ecology research projects, and the Marine Biology Internship Program.

-Students at Goshen College gain an in depth exposure to marine systems through taking BIOL 304 Marine Biology or BIOL 210 Biology of the Sea, a set of cross-listed classes taught concurrently for 3 weeks during mayterm.
-These classes have been operating for more than 40 years, and are often cited as a highlight of students’ academic experience at Goshen.
-(Syllabus for BIOL 304 Marine Biology)
+Students at Goshen College gain an in depth exposure to marine systems through taking BIOL 304 Marine Biology taught for 3 weeks during May-term.
+This class has been operating for more than 50 years, and are often cited as a highlight of students’ academic experience at Goshen.

 The course is an intensive exposure to marine systems which highlights: a) the important theoretical ways marine systems are structured differently that terrestrial systems, b) the taxonomic diversity of life found in various marine habitats, and c) the process of designing and implementing ecological research in marine systems.

 - Habitat preference of L. variegatus in response to density change of Thalassia testudinum and macroinvertebrates – Josh Delp, Anne Pierre, David Stoesz, & Mara Swartzentruber

 - The effects of boat scars on seagrass habitat in the Florida Keys – Nate Day, Jing Jin, & Julian Sider

 - Factors that influence selection of marine sponges as refuges – Ben Baumgartner, David Graber, Robert Lerch, and Melissa Zehr

 - Determining the significance of variables that affect biodiversity among Rhizophora mangle island systems – Chelsea Frederick, Caleb Hochstetler, & Jacob Nofziger